 Phone: (647) 346-4050 | Fax: (647) 346-4060 | Email: firstname.lastname@example.org

 The OTC does not sell copies of OTM Book 7.
-To download a PDF of the complete manual, follow the steps below.
-To purchase a copy of the field edition, visit Publications Ontario
+To download a PDF of the complete manual, or purchase a copy of the field or office editions, visit Publications Ontario

 1. Access the MTO Library On-line.
 Cut & paste the following into your browser. http://www.mto.gov.on.ca/english/transrd/